theaidran/YTReps/README.md

 Also, it has integration of dictionaries like onelook.com, and you can add your own.
 But due to fact it is just a simple iframe, some websites may not work due to their policy.

 ## How It Works
-1. Select a playlist or create your own.
+1. Select an integrated playlist or create your own.
 2. Add new words or phrases while watching.
 3. Review flashcards based on a simple spaced repetition system.
 4. Track progress through statistics.